anishakd4/rustTutorial/hello_program/README.md

 ![stack_approach](./stack_approach.png)

-In the above example stack is used
+In the above example stack is used.
+In case of `y=2` new memory y is created.

 ![heap_approach](./heap_approach.png)